How can I benefit from therapy?

 How often will I need to come?

-In the beginning, once or twice weekly visits are usually indicated.
+We will meet for 90 minutes once per week.
 The faster we can get to know each other and build the therapeutic relationship, the faster you can expect to see both symptom relief and lasting change in your life.
 Meeting less frequently (i.e. every other week) is usually an option toward the end of treatment.

 How long will this process take?